AP FACT CHECK: Trump, Clinton and their debate claims

 ---

-CLINTON, on Trump's charge that she called for open borders in a 2013 speech to a Brazilian bank: "I was talking about energy."
+CLINTON, on whether she called for open borders in a 2013 speech to a Brazilian bank: "I was talking about energy."

 THE FACTS: She was actually talking about more than energy, but apparently less than an open border that immigrants can spill across at will, according to the partial transcript released by WikiLeaks.

-Note: This story has been updated to correct Clinton's proposed tax surcharge on people making more than $5 million to 4 percent, not 5 percent.